MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/viva-connections.md

 > - Search customizations applied to SharePoint sites will apply to search results in Teams when on the home site.
 > All SharePoint out-of-the-box site headers are compatible with Viva Connections desktop.
 However, if you modify your SharePoint site to remove, or significantly change the site header, then these contextual actions may not be available to the user.
 > - Viva Connections was originally announced as the [Home site app](https://techcommunity.microsoft.com/t5/microsoft-sharepoint-blog/the-home-site-app-for-microsoft-teams/ba-p/1714255).
-> - Viva Connections for mobile will become available in June 2020 and will include enhancements to the overall configuration and deployment experience.
+> - Viva Connections for mobile will become available in Summer 2020 and will include enhancements to the overall configuration and deployment experience.
+> - The Viva Connections for desktop PowerShell script in the Microsoft download center will become available on March 29, 2021.

 ## Prepare for Viva Connections
 The first version of Viva Connections can be provisioned through PowerShell and then will be [uploaded as an app in the Teams Admin Center](https://docs.microsoft.com/microsoftteams/upload-custom-apps#upload).
+The PowerShell script will be available on March 29, 2021.
 Future versions of Viva Connections will be automatically available through the Teams Admin Center.
-Prepare your organization for Viva Connections now, or in the near future, by ensuring you have met the minimum tenant requirements.
+Prepare your organization for Viva Connections now, or in the near future, by reviewing the following recommendations:

    ![Image of global navigation icon in the Teams app bar](media/viva-landing-large.png)

-#### Viva Connections requires the following elements:
+#### We highly recommend you deploy Viva Connections with following elements:

 - **SharePoint home site -** We highly recommend that you use the SharePoint home site as the landing experience for Viva Connections.
 If you don't already have a SharePoint [home site](https://review.docs.microsoft.com/sharepoint/home-site?branch=viva-connections-desktop), learn more about how to [plan home site navigation](https://docs.microsoft.com/sharepoint/information-architecture-modern-experience) and review considerations for [planning a global intranet](https://docs.microsoft.com/sharepoint/set-up-global-intranet).

-- **Global navigation is enabled in SharePoint -** Global navigation must be enabled and customized in the [SharePoint app bar](https://docs.microsoft.com/SharePoint/sharepoint-app-bar) for SharePoint resources to appear in Teams.
+- **Global navigation is enabled in SharePoint -** It is recommended that global navigation is enabled and customized in the [SharePoint app bar](https://docs.microsoft.com/SharePoint/sharepoint-app-bar) so that SharePoint resources to appear in Teams.

 - **Modern SharePoint sites and pages -** Only modern SharePoint sites and pages will appear in the SharePoint app bar and Viva Connections.
 Learn more about how to [modernize classic SharePoint sites and pages](https://docs.microsoft.com/sharepoint/dev/transform/modernize-userinterface-site-pages).